puyanwei/CV/README.md

 [2048](https://github.com/puyanwei/2048) | Practicing TDD recreating the classic mobile game in the web browser | Javascript, HTML, CSS, Jasmine | [Link to Game](https://puyanwei.github.io/2048/)

+## WORK EXPERIENCE

+#### Mettrr, Front End Developer (March 2018 - June 2018)

+Worked collaboratively to create a responsive rebrand of the Mettrr website using Vue.JS.

+- Creating pages based on the graphic designer's specifications.

+- Picking up tickets to fix functional and visual bugs.

+- Good git and github processes, using branches and regular commits with good descriptions.

+- Good communication with my team via daily stand ups and retrospectives at the end of sprints.

+- Coded using Vue.js with Vuex implementation.
+Adhered to a strict Air bnb style linting and SCSS format using CSS Grid layout.

+- Using ES6 Javascript to create and debug logic within the webpack application.

+#### Self-Employed Online Poker Professional (2010 - 2016)
+Poker is a decision making, skill based (person vs person) strategy game entailing equity analysis and mathematical calculations.

+#### Sit and Go Protege, Stable Manager Joint Venture (2011 - 2013)
+A coaching website in teaching poker for profit sharing.
+My duties included coaching, forum maintenance, uploading and editing vides, and accountancy.

+#### Tiffenbites, Bar Tender (2008-2010)
+After graduating I did bar work on the side whilst looking for internships in Graphic Design.
 ## SKILLS

 ### Commitment